“Our dedicated frontline staff has benefited tremendously from the migration to the Chromebook infrastructure.”

 In an effort to better equip frontline staff at its 14 long-term care homes with the right tools to enhance their professional performance, Jarlette Health Services proactively searched for better ways to collaborate and communicate across all homes and lodges, while simultaneously engaging with residents and staff to simplify technical protocol within the organization as a whole.

-After successfully deploying Google’s G Suite productivity tools with the help of Onix, Jarlette began to research the many streamlined opportunities available to the business through Google’s other cloud solutions.
+After having successfully deployed Google G Suite productivity tools with help from Onix, Jarlette began to research the many solutions for streamlining available to the business through Google’s other cloud solutions.

 Chrome OS, the lightweight operating system designed specifically for the cloud, delivers more performance with less hardware.
 Offering users a seamless experience across multiple devices with the use of cloud-based profiles and per-user encryption, Chrome represented a multi-faceted solution for Jarlette.

-In addition Chrome’s four pillars - speed, security, shareability and simplicity spoke to Jarlette’s management team, which led to the commencement of a major migration initiative, and also included the help of Onix for support in taking the next steps in the business’s cloud journey.
+In addition, Chrome’s four pillars — speed, security, shareability and simplicity resonated with the management team at Jarlette.
+This led to a major migration initiative that also included help from Onix to take the next steps along Jarlette’s cloud journey.

-With the launch of the Chrome migration, Jarlette purchased 210 individual Google Chromebooks to replace wall-mounted hallway tablets previously installed in the homes.
-Each Chromebook is mounted on a mobile ergonomic cart to supply each frontline worker with their own portable station and instant information at their fingertips, regardless of where they are in the building.
+With the launch of the Chrome Enterprise migration, Jarlette purchased 210 individual Google Chromebooks to replace wall-mounted hallway tablets previously installed in the homes.
+Each Chromebook is mounted on a mobile ergonomic cart to supply each frontline worker with an individual, portable station.
+This provided employees instant, on-demand information regardless of their location in the building.

-The gradual transition to Google Chrome has undoubtedly resulted in a positive impact for the entire Jarlette Health Services team, and the payoff has had more benefits than the financial ROI.
+The gradual transition to Chrome Enterprise has undoubtedly resulted in a positive impact for the entire Jarlette Health Services team; the payoff has had benefits beyond the financial ROI.

-“Our dedicated frontline staff have benefited tremendously from the migration to the Chromebook infrastructure,,” Lister said.
+“Our dedicated frontline staff has benefited tremendously from the migration to the Chromebook infrastructure,” Lister said.
 “They have expressed that they are thrilled with the improved ergonomics, increased mobility of their cart-mounted devices, and that the user-friendly interface has streamlined the many data entry elements of their respective roles.”

 From an IT perspective, Chrome has brought a similar ease to Jarlette’s internal operations.
 The migration made sense from a productivity, budget and security standpoint.

-Jarlette Health Services has reported that the first-wave migration to Chrome devices has already saved the company roughly 15 percent in annual IT operating costs, thanks to a reduced need for IT resources and lower equipment replacement costs, among other factors.
+Jarlette Health Services reported that the first-wave migration to Chrome devices has already saved the company roughly 15 percent in annual IT operating costs.
+This is thanks to a reduced need for IT resources and lower equipment replacement costs, among other factors.

 Jarlette management hopes to see that number increase as it continues to deploy the Chrome operating system.
 While Jarlette now has 280 active Chrome devices, employees continue to use roughly 350 traditional PCs across the entire organization.
 But not for long.

-The company continues moving toward a full replacement of its existing environment with an all-Chrome solution.
+The company continues moving toward a full replacement of its existing environment, implementing an all-Chrome solution.